PSU-OIT-ARC/django-arcutils/README.md

 ## Features

-1. Adds all arcutils template tags to the builtin template tags
 1. `arcutils.will_be_deleted_with(obj)` yields a two tuple -- a model class, and a set of objects -- that would be deleted if obj were deleted.
 This is useful on your delete views so you can list the objects that will be deleted in a cascading manner.